Without even trying, I've lived on the edge of a knife.

 A character who betrayed the team is Easily Forgiven.

-A villain feels love for the first time and is shaken out of his/her evil ways.
+A villain feels love for the first time and is shaken out of their evil ways.

 - White Sheep